 - Can play digital artworks when you’re not watching it

-The LG G1’s ultra-slim design is incredibly flat, with no awkward protubing sections to spoil the slender profile.
+The LG G1’s ultra-slim design is incredibly flat, with no awkward flourishes to spoil the slender profile.
 The wall mount that ships with the TV is even designed to fit into a recessed area on the TV’s rear, making the LG G1 sit as flush as flush can be against the wall.
 Add to all this an extremely trim bezel, and it’s hard to imagine how a 65-inch TV could make less of a dent on your living room.

 Of course, most people don’t hang their TVs on a wall.
-So if you want the G1’s extra picture quality but don’t want to wall-mount it, you will need to purchase desktop feet for the LG G1 OLED as an optional extra.
+So if you want the G1’s extra picture quality but don’t want to wall-mount it, you will need to purchase desktop feet for the LG G1 Gallery OLED TV as an optional extra.
 LG does its own reasonably robust and attractive options, as well as a striking new Gallery floorstand that fits the TV onto a tripod-style pole – but you won’t get a countertop stand out of the box.
 (Do make sure any feet you get are pretty robust, as the screen is unusually heavy by today’s standards.)

-Despite its slim profile, all of the LG G1 OLED’s connections and speakers are built into the screen’s casing, and the input support is pretty outstanding.
+Despite its slim profile, all of the LG G1 Gallery OLED TV’s connections and speakers are built into the screen’s casing, and the input support is pretty outstanding.
 All four of the HDMIs support full HDMI 2.1 feature sets – complete with cutting-edge gaming in 4K at 120Hz, with HDR and variable refresh rates.
 In fact, the LG G1 even supports all three current variable refresh rate ‘variants’: Nvidia G-Sync, AMD Freesync and the standard HDMI 2.1 system.

 The G1 also provides three USBs for multimedia playback or recording, as well as the now-ubiquitous Wi-Fi and Bluetooth wireless connectivity options.

-LG has revamped the design of its ‘Magic’ remote control for 2021.
+LG has revamped the design of its ‘Magic’ remote control.
 It’s longer and slimmer, and features a pronounced recess in its rear side that helps it feel very balanced and comfortable to hold.
 There are now direct app access buttons for Netflix, Amazon Prime Video, Disney Plus, Rakuten TV, Google Assistant and Amazon Alexa, but it happily retains both LG’s distinctive ‘point and click’ navigation option and a dial to help you spin rapidly up and down menus.

 - New full-screen home interface

-- Freeview Play is back, baby
+- Freeview Play is back

 - Expansive app support